-The results obtained in this section are summarized visually in figure 3.7.
-Every hybrid sentence $\varphi$ has a projection onto the horizontal axis, ! $\varphi$ , and a projection onto the vertical axis, ? $\varphi$ .
-The former is always an assertion, the latter is always a question, and the conjunction of the two is always equivalent to $\varphi$ itself.
+The results obtained in this section are summarized visually in figure 5.
+Every hybrid sentence $\varphi$ has a projection onto the horizontal axis, $!\varphi$ , and a projection onto the vertical axis, $!\varphi$ .
+The former is always an assertion, the latter is always a question, and the conjunction of the two is always equivalent with $\varphi$ itself.

-Finally, we would like to suggest that these results may be significant for the semantic analysis of declarative and interrogative complementizers in natural language.
-Just as it is to be expected that natural languages generally have connectives that behave semantically as join, meet, and pseudo-complement operators, it is also to be expected that natural languages generally have complementizers that behave semantically as non-informative or non-inquisitive projection operators, or combinations thereof. $^{10}$
+In our view, these results are significant for the semantic analysis of declarative and interrogative complementizers in natural language.
+Just as it is to be expected that natural languages generally have connectives that behave semantically as join, meet, and pseudo-complement operators, it is also to be expected that natural languages generally have complementizers that behave semantically as non-informative or non-inquisitive projection operators, or combinations thereof. $^{12}$